soumik9/job-portal-acc/README.md

 * Get specific job details with candidates and resume url.
 * Apply to a job with pdf and if deadline expired can not apply.
 * Get single job details with id.

+* All routes can be accessd by admin.

 ## Technologies